 Take a deep breath and stay in the experience.
 Surrender to their smell, their color, and their sour taste.
 And then get good and ready to make some lemonade.

 The Whole Life Challenge is about looking at your life, health, and goals with the whole picture in mind.
-This eight-week challenge will improve your mind, your body, and your daily habits, leaving you happier, healthier, and in control of your lifestyle.
+Participating in the Challenge will improve your mind, your body, and your daily habits, leaving you happier, healthier, and in control of your lifestyle.
 If you’re ready for a change, this is your opportunity.
 Click below to learn more: